redox-os/website/content/news/this-month-250430.md

 ## Improvements

+- (kernel) Jeremy Soller fixed the ARM64 and RISC-V support
 - (kernel) 4lDO2 fixed the cancellation of the network stack schemes
 - (kernel) 4lDO2 removed the `ITimer` scheme
 - (kernel) bjorn3 fixed the saving and restoring of float registers on ARM64